Vehicular Crossing Request (Driveways)

 The Vehicular Crossing Request can be lodged online using:

-Once the form is received, we will call you to arrange payment.
-The fee for each driveway is set out in Council’s adopted Schedule of Fees and Charges.
+- The fee for each driveway is set out in Council’s adopted Schedule of Fees and Charges.
 There is one fee for residential (single dwelling house) driveways and one for heavier duty driveways servicing medium or high density residential, mixed use, retail, commercial or industrial developments.

 After Lodgement and Inspections